lorennav/how_do_i_spend_my_time_api/README.md

 # How do I spend my time? (hdismt)

+## Project Status:
+ **In development** - This project is actively being developed and is in an ongoing state.

 Ruby on Rails api to track activities and time spent on them.